-• Cases Involving Arson: Chemistry of fire.
+Chemistry of fire.
 Conditions for fire.
+Searching the fire scene.
 Fire scene patterns.
 Location of point of ignition.
 Recognition of type of fire.

-• Searching the fire scene.
-Collection and preservation of arson evidence.
 Analysis of fire debris.
 Analysis of ignitable liquid residue.
 Post-flashover burning.
 Scientific investigation and evaluation of clue materials.
 Information from smoke staining.